cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/migrate-the-stack.md

 Add database or all the databases you need on to the application `B`

-### 6. Set up a replication between two stacks
+### 6. Set up a replication between two applications

-On application `B` go on application page/database server (Redis, MySQL or etc.) and choose the server.
+On application `B` go to Application Overview &rarr; database server (Redis, MySQL or etc.) and choose the server.
 On the right side bar click on "configure replication" choose application A (you have to be Administrator on application A otherwise it won't be listed).
 This makes application B databases slave for application `A`.

 ### 7. Add the second application to the failover group